 Stealth camping has different connotations to different campers but also it has a main theme . . . camping for free in a location not designated for camping and doing it undetected.
 That's the nut of it but there are many different approaches.

 Some folks only stealth camp if in a van camper that doesn't look like a motor home.
 To some stealth means completely hidden.
 Many tenters fall into this category, hiding behind tall ground cover or shrubbery, having tents that blend into their surroundings.
-One night, stealth camping on the coast road of San Luis Obispo, California, it turned out I was cover for a backpacker hidden from view by a tree and my van camper.
+One night, stealth camping on the coast road of Monterrey Bay, California, it turned out I was cover for a backpacker hidden from view by a tree and my van camper.

 That feeling of uncertainty is a little stress producing at first.
 But with experience it lessens.
 Common sense has a lot to do with it at first and then experience and probability play a key role over time.

 I'd like to propose a common sense approach that has worked for me and seems to be a foundation upon which to build future experiences.
 Whether in a rural or urban setting you want to do a little scouting.
 Look for parking areas that have no signs prohibiting parking for any time or reason.

 I found parking spaces adjacent to urban motels are unlikely to have any signs.
 I don't know if that's so the motels/hotels can have overflow parking for their guests but it's a safe bet to park there and not be disturbed.
 The same goes for hotel lots that are unsigned.
 I think people assume that the RV owner is staying in the motel/hotel and not sleeping in her RV.

 Of course being discreet is key.
 I don't close my privacy drapery over my front cab at night, or play music or watch a video, or run my generator in the early morning to make coffee.
 Okay, I do play Words With Friends on my smartphone . . . but on silence.
 If you want to watch a video or listen to music, do it with a headset or earbuds.
 And just to be safe keep one ear available to hear what's going on outside.